 The cascading effect that sepsis has on the body

 If you want to understand the effect that sepsis can have on the body, then it is worth looking at a recent case of ours.
-Our client, Mr Robinson, was successful in pursing a claim against the Great Western Hospital in Swindon following poor care of his wife in relation to sepsis management.
+Our client, Mr Robinson, was successful in pursuing a fatal claim against the Great Western Hospital in Swindon following poor care of his wife in relation to sepsis management.

 Like many other cases, there were many factors which led to the claim, but Mrs Robinson was initially admitted with abdominal pain where a CT scan showed she had a large inflammatory mass.
 She became septic and presented wildly abnormal blood results with rising CRP (indicating inflammation, sometimes in the blood vessels themselves).